 If you don’t want to splurge on real hardwood floors or you just want something a little different, the new alternatives to wood floors are hard to beat in price, maintenance and looks.

-Sears carries options in laminate, wood-look plank tiles and luxury vinyl tile (LVT).
+Sears Home Services offers many options in engineered hardwood, wood-look plank tiles and luxury vinyl tile (LVT).

 2. Wood-Look Tile